Niru864/Coursera_Capstone/README.md

-# Coursera_Capstone - Restaurants in Mississauga as a measure the city's diversity
+# Coursera_Capstone - Restaurants in Mississauga as a measure of the city's diversity
 The contains all the projects associated with Coursera Data Science Capstone

 ### Introduction